mev0lent/forensic-log-tracker/README.md

 ## ✅ Ideal For

 - Cybersecurity students
-- Digital forensics courses
+- Digital forensics education
-- CTF players who want traceability
-- Forensic experts writing chain-of-custody documentation
+- Chain-of-custody documentation
-- Academic use cases
+- Internal investigation tracking
+- Demonstration and training purposes

 ---

 ## 📄 License

 MIT – free to use, extend, and improve.
-Pull requests are welcome!
+Pull requests welcome!

 ---

-## 📬 Contributions
+## 📬 Contributing

-Feel free to fork the repo, open issues, or create pull requests.
-You can contribute:
+You can contribute by:
-- New explanation templates
+- Expanding `explanations.yaml` with more tools
-- Export functionality (e.g., PDF)
+- Adding export formats (HTML, PDF)
-- Log search & filtering
-- Timeline views
+- Creating GUI wrappers
+- Improving report styling and automation